pulumi/foundational-training/module-05-pulumi-import/exercises/README.md

     pulumi stack rm dev --force
     ```

-## Exercise 4: Replace Terraform by Converting from Terraform to Pulumi
+## Exercise 4: Replace Terraform by converting from Terraform to Pulumi

 In this exercise, you will take a Terraform program containing a VPC and convert it to Pulumi code in the language of your choice: